pts/movemetafs/README.txt

    modification?
 They shouldn't!
 !! test: is ts always GMT (seems to be, that's good) !! verify: syntax of recreate.sql
+!! feature: search for tags only in this dir
+!! feature: remove unknown tags without errors

 __END__